javiervales/nordicwalk/README.md

 </ul>

 > **Note:** The CSV files included in this repository have been limited to a maximum size of 25 MB due to GitHub file size restrictions.
-> If you are interested in accessing the full-resolution data files, feel free to contact the authors via email (javier.vales@upct.es).
+> If you are interested in accessing the full data files, feel free to contact the authors via email (javier.vales@upct.es).

 Please, cite as: